KSP-KOS/KOS/doc/source/general/parts_and_partmodules.rst

 Ship Parts and PartModules
 ==========================

-As of v0.15, kOS has introduced the ability to access the functionality of Parts' actions, and right-click context menus.
-However, to understand how to use them it is necessary to first understand a little bit about the structure of parts in a vessel in Kerbal Space Program.

 In Kerbal Space Program, a Vessel is a collection of Parts arranged in a tree Structure.
 In kOS, you can access the parts one of two ways:

 Tutorial